USFWS/southeast/site/content/regional-director-honor-awards-2021.md

 The DeLuca Preserve never would have happened without the tireless engagement of the Service’s partners.
 The university, the nonprofit, and the Service will protect and sustain the lands for generations to come.

-RD Honor Award Recipients:  Brent Sellers, Margaret Atherton, Jerry Holden, Josh Green, Carol Ann Walker, Maggie Hines, Darin Blunck, Karen Waldrop, Anna Rollosson, Diana Iriate, and Dale James.
+***RD Honor Award Recipients***:  Brent Sellers, Margaret Atherton, Jerry Holden, Josh Green, Carol Ann Walker, Maggie Hines, Darin Blunck, Karen Waldrop, Anna Rollosson, Diana Iriate, and Dale James.

 ### Dr. Darren Miller